benjaminagood/postneue/projects/jump-cut.md

   - - -

   Two given sections are coaxed into a coherent whole, suppressing the experiential difference between Loosian and Miesian cuts.
-Drawing from Walter Benjamin’s Arcades Project, the “building” designed is really an enclosed space between two neighbors—two thickened facades facing one another.
+Drawing from Walter Benjamin’s *Arcades Project*, the *building* designed is really an enclosed space between two neighbors—two thickened facades facing one another.

   - - -